dragoncoder047/blog/aaaa/cellular automata/generalized.md

 In fooling around with different variants of the Wireworld cellular automaton I was wondering if Wireworld and its variants can be generalized.

-Vanilla Conway's Game of Life and its variants has been generalized, up to the point of being able to express a rule concisely in a single line following a standard format as described [here](https://conwaylife.com/wiki/Cellular_automaton#Life-like_cellular_automata):
+Vanilla Conway's Game of Life and its variants has been generalized, up to the point of being able to express a rule concisely in a single line following a standard format (called Hensel notation after the guy who invented it, Alan Hensel) as described [here](https://conwaylife.com/wiki/Cellular_automaton#Life-like_cellular_automata):

 * `B3/S23` (Life) -- a dead cell is born if it has 3 live neighbors (`B3`) and a live cell survives if it has 2 or 3 (`S23`).
 * `B2-a/S12` (Just Friends) -- born if there are 2 live neighbors (`B2`) except (`-`) if they are adjacent (`a`), and survives if there are 1 or 2 live neighbors (`S12`).
-* `B2/S345/4` (Star Wars) -- cells are born if there are 2 neighbors (`B2`), survive if there are 3, 4, or 5 (`S345`) and upon dying, pass through two additional 'dying' states before returning to 'dead' (`/4`).
+* `B2/S345/G4` (Star Wars) -- cells are born if there are 2 neighbors (`B2`), survive if there are 3, 4, or 5 (`S345`) and upon dying, pass through two additional 'dying' states before returning to 'dead' (`/4`).
 * `B3aijn4cw5cek6n/S2-in3-ky4ejntwy5ijnr6cen7c` (Wildfire) -- I'm not going to explain this one here!

-Now, Wireworld is obviously not one of these rules as stae 0 never changes; but when it is seen as one of those rules confined to a wire (state 3 -- wire -- as the "background", state 1 as "live", state 2 as "dying"), it can be seen that the rule emulated by the wire is `B12/S/3`.
-Going in that vein (some rule confined to a wire) there has been [Wire2](https://conwaylife.com/forums/viewtopic.php?f=11&t=3380) (`B2/S/G3` -- Brian's Brain -- confined to a wire), [wireweird](https://conwaylife.com/forums/viewtopic.php?f=11&t=5502&) (`B3/S/G3`), and [Bliptile](https://conwaylife.com/forums/viewtopic.php?f=11&t=907) (`B1/S/G3V`, the `V` deoting the von Neumann neighborhood).
+Now, Wireworld is obviously not one of these rules as stae 0 never changes; but when it is seen as one of those rules confined to a wire (state 3 -- wire -- as the "background", state 1 as "live", state 2 as "dying"), it can be seen that the rule emulated by the wire is `B12/S/G3`.
+Going in that vein (some rule confined to a wire) there has been [Wire2](https://conwaylife.com/forums/viewtopic.php?f=11&t=3380) (`B2/S/G3` -- Brian's Brain -- confined to a wire), [wireweird](https://conwaylife.com/forums/viewtopic.php?f=11&t=5502&) (`B13/S/G3`), and [Bliptile](https://conwaylife.com/forums/viewtopic.php?f=11&t=907) (`B1/S/G3V`, the `V` deoting the von Neumann neighborhood).

 While this is useful, it gets old real fast, and especially clumsy and large the more transitions are restricted.
 This also doesn't cover hybrid rules such as [Wireworld++]({file}wireworld++.md), which includes two separate and largely independent Wireworld universes, and the transition between the two is asymmetric.